MangledMouse/KingmakerPsychicClass/README.md

 You will need the mods Unity Mod Manager and the Call of the Wild version 1.82e or later and CowWithHatsCustomSpellsMod

-They be accessed here and here respectively
+They be accessed with the following links

 https://www.nexusmods.com/site/mods/21?tab=files